 cd /home/linux/test/CloudResetPwdAgent/CloudResetPwdAgent.Linux

-2. Run the following command to add the execute permission for the setup.sh file:
+2. Run the following command to grant execute permissions to the setup.sh file:

 chmod +x setup.sh